timscott/flipit/README.markdown

 ### What Are Settings?

 A setting can be anything.
 It's whatever bits of information you need to flip a feature using custom logic.
-Some feature flippers only allow `on` and `off` settings.
+Some feature flippers only allow `ON` and `OFF` settings.
 That's too limiting for our needs.
 Some feature flippers are based strictly on users and user groups.
 You can do that with FlipIt, but it's not baked in.

 ### Where Are Settings?